 Africa is the new "Wild West" for the development of high-quality sources of protein

-With our client, we are beginning a process of assessing the current situation on the ground, and then recommending reasonable and achieveable steps forward to food security and stability.
+With our clients, we are beginning a process of assessing the current situation on the ground, and then recommending reasonable and achieveable steps forward to food security and stability.
 Without a doubt, aquaculture will play a major role.

 Aquaculture development in Europe continues unabated